bymikelangelo/mxa-tech/README.md

     git clone https://github.com/bymikelangelo/mxa-tech.git
 ```

-Then, to install the modules the app needs to run, open a Terminal in the directory you use to save this repository and where the file **packages.json** is located and write the follow command:
+Then, to install the modules the app needs to run, open a Terminal in the directory you are currently using to save this repository and where the file **packages.json** is located and write the follow command:

 ```
     npm install